ringosham/Lazer-exporter/README.md

 The FFmpeg used for exporting songs supports both 32 bit and 64 bit with the following requirements.

 * Windows 7 and above
-* macOS 10.7 and above
+* macOS 10.6 and above
-* Any Linux distributions (I don't think anyone would be running an ancient kernel anyway)
+* Any Linux distributions
+  * The binary used is 32 bit.
+Please make sure you have the required libraries to enable 32 bit compatibility

 ## Building